LeNguyenHaiDuong/LeNguyenHaiDuong/README.md

 I am a fresh graduate from HCMUS.
 With a passion for working with data and discovering valuable insights, I have completed the data science program at this institution, including many courseworks in this field.
 Utilizing this knowledge, I have undertaken projects in data analysis and predictive modeling, gaining practical experience in the data science workflow and completing my thesis on data mining.

 Building on these skills, I’m actively honing my expertise to achieve my goal of becoming a Data Engineer and Data Scientist, where I aim to continue uncovering valuable insights and applying data-driven solutions.
+This is [my portfolio](https://duongle-portfolio.vercel.app/) (just PC version not responsive).